EmmaRogersGR/curriculum-vitae/index.md

 >Calculus tutor for students within the Honors College to improve their understanding of material presented in class.
 Expanded on provided materials by working through additional practice materials.

 ## Leadership and Involvement
-**American Geophysical Union (AGU) Earth and Planetary Surface Processes (EPSP) [Student Committee](https://connect.agu.org/epsp/about/students)** | May 2023 - cont. <br>
+**American Geophysical Union (AGU) Earth and Planetary Surface Processes (EPSP) [Student Committee](https://connect.agu.org/epsp/about/students)** | May 2023 - May 2026. <br>
 _Student Committee Chair_ <br>
+>Interfaced with EPSP Section leadership. <br>

 >Led the AGU EPSP Student committee’s Promotions and Networking sub-committees, served on the Mentoring sub-committee <br>

->Organized and managed the New Student Mentoring Program for 2023 and 2024, including adapting the mentee and mentor application, assigning mentor-mentee pairs, managing the kickoff meeting, and planning an in-person meeting at the Fall 2023 AGU meeting <br>
+>Organized and managed the New Student Mentoring Program, including adapting the mentee and mentor application, assigning mentor-mentee pairs, managing the kickoff meeting, and planning an in-person meeting at the Fall 2023 AGU meeting <br>

->Created the 2024 EPSP sticker design competition to combine arts and sciences with outreach to the EPSP community.
+>Created the EPSP sticker design competition to combine arts and sciences with outreach to the EPSP community.

-**Graduate Student Chair** | Dept. of Earth Science, Dartmouth College | August 2024 - cont. <br>
+**Graduate Student Chair** | Dept. of Earth Science, Dartmouth College | August 2024 - August 2025. <br>
 >Organized and managed the graduate students in the Earth Science Department, including all-student town halls once per term, interfacing with department faculty, and organizing a student advisory committee for the upcoming departmental faculty search. <br>

 **Like-A-Rock Student Committee** | Dept. of Earth Science, Dartmouth College | May 2023 - cont. <br>